gisma-courses/LV-uav-workflow/morea/home.md

   * [Readings & Resources](/LV-Micro-Remote-Sensing/readings), background material.
   * [Experiences](/LV-Micro-Remote-Sensing/experiences) - training and exercises to practically master the learning objectives.
   * [Assessments](/LV-Micro-Remote-Sensing/assessments) - exercises/study/exam performance.

+## Legal

+This course is brought to you from the working group on [Geoinformatics Science](https://www.uni-marburg.de/de/fb19/fachbereich/staff/reudenbach) of the [Department of Geography](https://www.uni-marburg.de/fb19).
+The course content is developed and hosted on [Github](https://gisma-courses.github.io/geoinfo-basis-qgis/).

+The responsibility for the content rests with the instructors.
+Statements, opinions and/or conclusions are the ones from the instructors and do not necessarily reflect the opinion of the representatives of Marburg University.